neomantra/hashiqube/README.md

 ### About Hashiqube
-Hashiqube runs all the Hashicorp products and a host of other popular Open Source software taht is heavily used in the industry.
+Hashiqube runs all the Hashicorp products and a host of other popular Open Source software that is heavily used in the industry.

 Once you have done `vagrant up --provision` you will have access to Vault, Nomad, Consul, Boundary, Waypoint and this documnetation page on your local computer.